 Terezín is located in the Czech Republic.
 There is significant history involving this Camp, including a collection of drawings by “Children Of The Holocaust”.
 Therefore, I strongly recommend visiting: http://www.terezin.org for more history and information regarding this historical site.

-This is an example of David Kalb street photography.
+This is an example of my street photography.
 For me, street photography is like a people safari; traveling the world hoping to capture the “decisive moment”.
-With camera in hand, I always keeps my eyes open for an unusual subject, poignant situation or humorous action.
+I always keeps my eyes open for poignant situations